-- Best Practices for Running Scylla on Docker – you can run Scylla on a public cloud (AWS, GCE), on-premises (bare metal), and on Scylla Cloud as well, but this focuses on how to run Scylla in a Docker container.
+- Best Practices for Running Scylla on Docker – you can run Scylla on a public cloud (AWS, GCE), on-premises (bare metal), and on Scylla Cloud (NoSQL DBaaS) as well, but this focuses on how to run Scylla in a Docker container.

 - Scylla Architecture – Scylla under the hood, how Scylla maintains Consistency Availability and Partition tolerance.

 - Scylla Ring Architecture – Overview – Part of Scylla Architecture, the ring is the basis for Scylla’s distributed design.

 - Data Types – all the data types supported in CQL, from ascii to varint.